vergoh/micropython-spotify-status-display/README.md

 ### Wiring

-Example connections for "ESP32 DevKit v1" and "Geekcreit 30 Pin" pins using a SSD1306 based OLED.
+Example connections for "Lolin32 Lite" pins using a SSD1306 based OLED.
 Pins may vary on other ESP32 boards.

 ![Wiring Diagram](images/wiring.png)